Programming Substrate-Independent Kinetic Barriers with Thermodynamic Binding Networks: TBNs with programmable energy barriers

 Consider the TBN illustrated in \figref{translator_sat_configs}.
 There are two particular configurations that interest us, an initial configuration $\init$ and a triggered configuration $\trig$.
 The two configurations are stable.
-In the presence of a catalyst monomer $\{x_4, x_0, x_1, x_2\}$ (or an extra copy of any \emph{top monomer}---any of the monomers with unstarred domains), a height one pathway exists to reach $\trig$, illustrated by \figref{translator_ell_barrier}.
+In the presence of a catalyst monomer $\{x_4, x_0, x_1, x_2\}$ (or an extra copy of any \emph{top monomer}---any of the monomers with unstarred binding sites), a height one pathway exists to reach $\trig$, illustrated by \figref{translator_ell_barrier}.
+If the catalyst is not present, we prove there is a barrier which can be made arbitrarily large by including more and longer monomer types.
 Further, this catalytic system is realizable as a DNA strand displacement cascade; more information about this connection can be found in Appendix~\ref{app:subsec:strand_displacement}, and in~\cite{wang2018}.
-In the case of many copies of each complex, since the catalyst is in fact any of the top monomers, the system may be used as an amplifier: at the end of the pathway shown in \figref{translator_ell_barrier}, another monomer with domains $\{x_4, x_0, x_1, x_2\}$ becomes free which can catalyze another set of complexes which are in the initial configuration.
+In the case of many copies of each complex, since the catalyst is in fact any of the top monomers, the system may be used as an amplifier: at the end of the pathway shown in \figref{translator_ell_barrier}, another monomer with binding sites $\{x_4, x_0, x_1, x_2\}$ becomes free which can catalyze another set of complexes which are in the initial configuration.

 To program a large energy barrier, we give a formal definition for generalizing the translator cycle, parameterized by \emph{complex length} $\strandlength$ and \emph{number of complex types} $\fuelcount$.
-Given $\strandlength \leq \fuelcount$, a \emph{$(\strandlength$, $\fuelcount)-$translator cycle} is a TBN with monomer types $t_i$ (\emph{top monomers}) and $b_i$ (\emph{bottom monomers}) for $i \in \{0, \ldots, \fuelcount-1\}\}$, where
+Given $\strandlength \leq \fuelcount$, a \emph{$(\strandlength$, $\fuelcount)-$translator cycle} is a TBN with monomer types $t_i$ (\emph{top monomers}) and $b_i$ (\emph{bottom monomers}) for $i \in \mathbb{Z}_{\fuelcount}$, where

-A $(\strandlength$, $\fuelcount)-$translator cycle may have any number of each monomer type as long as $(1)$ for all $i$, the number of $t_i$ is equal to the number of $b_i$ and $(2)$ there is at least one of each $b_i$.
-Note that constraint $(1)$ is due to the fact that an extra copy of any top monomer catalyzes the system, so a barrier can only exist when each top monomer has a matching bottom.
-Also note that since there is at least one unstarred domain for each starred domain, the starred domains \emph{must} be bound in a saturated configuration.
-So we call the starred domains \emph{limiting}.
-We can use this fact to argue about the number of separate polymers in saturated configurations. \todom{CC: Do we want to mention how it is ``possible'' experimentally to get \#$t_i$ = \#$b_i$?}
+A $(\strandlength$, $\fuelcount)-$translator cycle may have any number of each monomer type as long as $(1)$ for all $i$, the number of $t_i$ is equal to the number of $b_i$ and $(2)$ there is at least one of each $t_i$ and $b_i$.
+To justify constraint $(1)$ note that including an extra top monomer can catalyze the cycle so the barrier disappears, while extra bottom monomers merge the two-monomer complexes to saturate, disrupting the desired initial and triggered configurations.
+Constraint $(2)$ is required for the catalytic pathway (\figref{translator_ell_barrier}).